-Allow your creativity and passion for collaboration to grow and be showcased through numerous performances on and off campus in the immersive musical environment of the Masters in collaborative piano in the School of Music at ASU.
+Allow your creativity and passion for collaboration to grow and be showcased through numerous performances on and off campus in the immersive musical environment of this master's degree program in the School of Music, Dance and Theatre.

 All applicants are automatically considered for merit based scholarships, with priority given to those who audition and/or interview on-campus.

 Teaching assistantships are offered to graduate students who convey exceptional ability.
 Learn more about TA benefits, eligibility and application procedures.

 ASU has many financial aid options.
 Almost everyone, regardless of income, can qualify for some form of financial aid.
 In fact, more than 70 percent of all ASU students receive some form of financial assistance every year.